haagahelia/devops-course/docs/deployment/tags.md

   run: |
     curl "$deploy_url"
 ```
 The `github.ref` is built-in GitHub Actions context variable.
 It represents the Git reference (e.g., branch or tag) that triggered the workflow.
 Now, in our case the `github.ref` is `refs/tags/v1.0.0`.
-If a branch is pushed, github.ref might be `refs/heads/main`.
+If a branch is pushed, `github.ref` might be `refs/heads/main`.

 You can read more about `if` statement syntax [here](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idif).

 Now, if you make some code changes, the workflow will run linting and tests but it doesn't deploy our app.
 When you add a new tag then app is also deployed.

-- rollback

-TASK ??
-Split workflow to two workflows.
-The first one handles the linting and testing and the second one handles the deployment.
-The second should start after the first one is passed and executed.

 ### Github releases